openai/go-alias/README.md

-Use this service to easily visit long, complicated URLs.
+Use this service to quickly alias and redirect to long URLs [(demo)](https://gonode-demo.herokuapp.com)

 ## Setup
 ### Server setup